Startup Definitions

 Operating MarginRatio measuring pricing strategy and operational efficiency.

-Outbound MarketingTraditional marketing methods that push messages to a broad audience, often using channels such as advertising, direct mail, telemarketing, and trade shows.
+Outbound MarketingTraditional marketing methods that push messages to a broad audience.

 OverhangWhen investor liquidation preferences exceed the company's current value.